HaykManukyanAvetiky/index_comparition/README.md

 # index_comparition
-Small study project for comparing tow indexes, and estimate worth of adaptive index
+Small study project for comparing two indexes, and estimate worth of adaptive index